 While Capvision plans to address the concerns raised by Chinese authorities about its negligence of national security responsibilities (going as far as having formed a three-person internal “compliance committee”), other global investors are seeing the debacle in another light.

-Recently, the American and European Chambers of Commerce in China expressed concern over China’s intervention.
-In their eyes, this string of investigations risks heightening uncertainty at a time when European companies are looking for clear signs that China’s business environment is becoming more reliable and predictable—qualities absent from the EU market due to the Russia-Ukraine conflict
+Furthermore, the American and European Chambers of Commerce in China expressed concern over China’s intervention.
+In their eyes, this string of investigations risks heightening uncertainty at a time when European companies are looking for clear signs that China’s business environment is becoming more reliable and predictable—qualities absent from the European Union (EU) market due to the Russia-Ukraine conflict.

 Without more details on what is permissible regarding due diligence and consulting services, prospective investors may find it challenging to be thorough before committing to deals.

 While this particular series of events affects the nature of doing business in China, it puts into perspective the fragility of the expert network industry against governing policies.
-There’s no doubt the industry is slated for success in the coming quarters, but the pace of its growth will depend entirely on how leaders of the sector, like Capvision, fare in the near quarters.
+There’s no doubt the industry is slated for success in the coming quarters, but the pace of its growth will depend entirely on how sector leaders, like Capvision, fare in the near quarters.

 Streamline Your Research Process with AlphaSense

-Our platform uses our proprietary AI technology and extensive library of expert calls so users can glean fresh insights on new products, market sizes, and sector occurrences shaping their industry.
+Our platform leverages our proprietary AI technology and extensive library of expert calls so users can glean fresh insights on new products, market sizes, and sector occurrences shaping their industry.